jazzband/django-redis/README.rst

         }
     }

-In some circumstances the password you should use to connect Redis is not URL-safe, in this case you can escape it or just use the convenience option in ``OPTIONS`` dict:
+The username can also be passed in the URL, and the password in the ``OPTIONS``:

 .. code-block:: python

     CACHES = {
         "default": {
             "BACKEND": "django_redis.cache.RedisCache",
-            "LOCATION": "redis://127.0.0.1:6379/1",
+            "LOCATION": "redis://django@localhost:6379/0",
             "OPTIONS": {
                 "CLIENT_CLASS": "django_redis.client.DefaultClient",
                 "PASSWORD": "mysecret"